limitcantcode/t2t-unsloth-lcc-comp/README.md

 ### Windows
 1. Ensure you have CUDA setup properly
 2. Create and activate the virtual environment.
 Replace the `pytorch-cuda` version with the latest version before the version stated on your CUDA (found using command `nvidia-smi`).
-For example, I'm using `CUDA 12.6`, but the latest `pytorch-cuda` is for `CUDA 12.4`, so use `pytorch-cuda==12.4`
+For example, I'm using `CUDA 12.6`, but the latest `pytorch-cuda` is for `CUDA 12.4`, so use `pytorch-cuda=12.4`
 ```
 conda create -n jaison-comp-t2t-unsloth python=3.12 pytorch-cuda=12.4 pytorch cudatoolkit -c pytorch -c nvidia -y
 conda activate jaison-comp-t2t-unsloth
 ```
-3. Install the remaining dependencies **in the same order**
+3. Install the remaining dependencies **in the same order**.
+You will need the machine-specific command to install [xformers](https://github.com/facebookresearch/xformers).
 ```
 pip install unsloth[colab-new] @ git+https://github.com/unslothai/unsloth.git
-pip install ...(stuff for xformers)
+# install command for xformers like: pip install -U xformers --index-url https://download.pytorch.org/whl/cu126
 pip install --no-deps trl peft accelerate bitsandbytes
 pip install -I -r requirements.txt
 ```